 Authorization for Third-Party Consent for Treatment of an Adolescent

-Many states allow third-party consent for a minor’s medical treatment with parental/guardian preauthorization.
-In these situations, a child’s parent/guardian may sign a statement authorizing a third party to consent to medical care in the event the child or child’s parents/guardians will not be available.
+Many states allow third-party consent to a minor’s medical treatment with parental/guardian pre-authorization.
+In these situations, a child’s parent/guardian may sign a statement authorizing a third party to consent to medical care if the child’s parents/guardians will not be available.
 When the need for third-party consent appears likely, arrangements should be made for the parent/guardian to provide a written preauthorization.
-Had an appropriate preauthorization for treatment been on file allowing the aunt to consent to the patient’s medical treatment, the UCC could have accepted the aunt’s consent for the treatment of her niece.
+Had an appropriate pre-authorization for treatment been on file allowing the aunt to consent to the patient’s medical treatment, the UCC could have accepted the aunt’s consent for the treatment of her niece.

 Medical Liability Risk Management Recommendations